 Fire a candle soaked in honey.
-This test only checks if there is added water to the honey, which can prevent honey from burning.
-If the candle burns easily, then honey probably has no added water, but may have other added substances.
-If it does not burn, the honey may be diluted with water.
+This test only checks if there is added water to it, which can prevents it from burning.
+If the candle burns easily, then it probably has no added water, but may have other added substances.
+If it does not burn, then it may be diluted with water.

 Method 5) – The Price

-If the price of a jar of honey is well below what you know is practiced in the market of those who have hives, then this is a sign that should raise a question mark.
+If the price of a jar of this healthy elixir is well below what you know is practiced in the market of those who have hives, then this is a sign that should raise a question mark.

 Method 6) – A Piece of Blotting Paper

-Drip honey on a piece of blotting paper or a paper towel.
-If the honey has been diluted with water, it will be absorbed or leave a wet mark on the absorbent material used.
-Pure honey does not absorb, but unfortunately, so do some of the products mixed with sugar syrups.
+Drip it on a piece of blotting paper or a paper towel.
+If it has been diluted with water, it will be absorbed or leave a wet mark on the absorbent material used.
+The pure one does not absorb, but unfortunately, so do some of the products mixed with sugar syrups.

 Method 7) – Crystallization

 See if it crystallizes over time.
-Fake honey will remain in the same syrup-like state, regardless of time, while natural honey will crystallize.
+The fake one will remain in the same syrup-like state, regardless of time, while natural honey will crystallize.

 Method 8) – Finger Method

-Rub a little honey between two fingers until it disintegrates – some of it will be absorbed into the skin if it is honey; pure honey is very good for the skin.
-Natural honey is not sticky.
+Rub a little honey between two fingers until it disintegrates – some of it will be absorbed into the skin if it is pure is very good for the skin.
+The natural one is not sticky.
 If your fingers stay sticky, they mean that it has sugar or artificial sweetener in it.